tanujsutaria/movie-api/README.md

 Building this out based on the tutorial by Pretty Printed and Ben Awad [1] [2]

 In order to run flask backend-
+1. Run the following commands to run flask app-
+    a. export FLASK_APP=api
+    b. export FLASK_DEBUG=1 #For running app in debug mode
-1. Create a test db
+2. Create a test db
     a.
 In api directory, start a python shell
     b.
 Use the following commands to create db-
         i. from api.models import Movie